Bayesian Comparisons Between Representations: Methods

 \subsection{Experiments}

-We evaluate our methods by comparing deep neural network representations from ImageNet-1k trained models provided with the \emph{torchvision} \cite{maintainers_torchvision_2016} package in python.
-As test images, we used randomly chosen unlabeled images from MS COCO \cite{lin_microsoft_2015} form their 'unlabeled2017' folder with a single center crop and the preprocessing required by the respective models.
+I evaluated the Bayesian methods by comparing deep neural network representations from ImageNet-1k trained models provided with the \emph{torchvision} \citep{maintainers_torchvision_2016} package in python.
+As test images, I used randomly chosen unlabeled images from MS COCO \citep{lin_microsoft_2015} form their 'unlabeled2017' folder with a single center crop and the preprocessing required by the respective models.
 All experiments reported here were run on a single MacBook Pro, M2max with 96Gb of RAM.
 Single distances are usually computed within less than a second and the longest experiment took 67 minutes of computation time in total.
 See Appendix \ref{app} for more details.